singhtaru/Chatbot-using-Groq-Streamlit/README.md

 # 🧠 ChatGPT-Powered Chatbot with Groq & Streamlit

-A simple and lightweight chatbot built using [Groq's LLaMA 3.3 70B model](https://groq.com) and [Streamlit](https://streamlit.io/) for an interactive frontend.
+A simple and lightweight chatbot built using [Groq's llama-3.1-8b-instant](https://groq.com) and [Streamlit](https://streamlit.io/) for an interactive frontend.
 This chatbot can handle general queries and assist users through a conversational interface.

 ---

 ## 🚀 Features

-* 🤖 Chat with Groq’s high-speed LLM (LLaMA 3.3 70B)
+* 🤖 Chat with Groq’s high-speed LLM (llama-3.1-8b-instant)
 * ⚡ Fast, streaming responses
 * 🌐 Simple and interactive UI with Streamlit
 * 🔒 Secure key management using `.env`